Sintered filters are better for high-pressure applications because they combine high mechanical strength,

 *Nickel alloys

-Unlike ordinary filters that rely mainly on surface capture, sintered filters use a three-dimensional porous network for both surface and depth filtration.
+Unlike ordinary filters that rely mainly on surface capture, sintered filters

 | Structure Feature | Benefit |